Colorado Plant Database

 Explanation of Screens

-Search for Plants - This screen has four different ways to search for plants in the Colorado Plant Database: Word Search, Name Search, Season of Bloom and Show All Plants.
-See descriptions in the left menu of this page.
+Search for Plants - This screen has five different ways to search for plants in the Colorado Plant Database: Name, Word, Location, Blooming Season, and All Plants.

 Search Results - This screen displays the results from the Search for Plants link as a list of plants by scientific and common names.
 Click on the plant name to display the Plant Detail screen or sort the columns by clicking on the column headers.